polar-app/polar-app/README.md

 This means you have long term storage of your content, can annotate it and use pagemarks without risk of the content changing.

-### Status

-Right now the PHZ format is stable and reliable but we haven't implemented the capture stage into the UI.

-You will have to run ```./capture.sh``` from a source distribution to work with this feature.
-We're hoping to have this resolved shortly.

-We're also planning on working on a Chrome extension to make this easier to use directly from y our browser.

 ## Pagemarks